DavidSimonRothschild/David-s-Data-Insights/README.md

-# David-s-Data-Insights
+🚀 Welcome to David's Data Insights! 📊

-Code to my blog posts on medium.com
+This repository hosts the 💻 code behind my data-driven blog posts ✍️ on Medium, where I explore 🔍 exciting topics in political 🗳️ data journalism, 📈 statistics, and insightful visualizations. 📉

-Visit my blog on: https://medium.com/@DavidsDataInsights
+🔗 Check out the full articles here: David's Data Insights on Medium